silicaRich/angular-github/README.md

 ### Assumption
 You have Node.Js installed.
 ### Set Up
-just run > npm install in your console or terminal
+run > npm install in your console or terminal run > webpack

-run your index.html
+run dist/views/index.html

 ??????

-PROFIT!! :)
+PROFIT!!

+Note: this repo is used for my personal learning of Webpack and integrating it in an application.
+I may not be using best practices, but I'm trying :)